DevOps-Represent/devopsgirls-bootcamp/9-1-Running-a-DevOpsGirls-Event.md

 You'll need to create a Private Hosted Zone for Route 53.
 Go to *Services > Route 53*, then click on *Create Hosted Zone*.
 You'll want to set the following:

 ```
-Domain Name: devopsgirls.internal
+Domain Name: devopsrep.internal
 VPC: [Your Default VPC]
 ```

-## Create a *devopsgirls-training* S3 Bucket
+## Create a *devopsrep-training* S3 Bucket

 You're going to want to create an S3 bucket as well.
-Go to *Services > S3*, then create a new bucket called `devopsgirls-training`.
+Go to *Services > S3*, then create a new bucket called `devopsrep-training`.
 In the bucket, select *Properties*, then go to *Permissions*.
 Select *Add Bucket Policy* and put the following in:

 ```
 {